mrryyi/ryyi_socket_server/README.md

 # C++ windows console server to try out sockets

+# This is a WIP: following statements describe my vsion

 ## What does it do?

 - Reads TCP messages on port 6920